Close Menu

 If the SSA stops paying you monthly disability benefits after a continuing disability review, then you have a few options.
 You can agree with them and return to work.
 Or, if you disagree with the SSA’s decision, then you can appeal the CDR cessation decision.

 If you tried to return to work and your attempt to work failed, then you might be able to get your benefits reinstated.
 This is called expedited reinstatement.
 It makes sense to file for expedited reinstatement if your benefits end, because while you await SSA’s decision, they pay you provisional benefits.
-If you file a new application, instead of filing for expedited reinstatement, you will not get provisional benefits.
+If you file a new application, instead of filing for expedited reinstatement, then you will not get provisional benefits.

 You can apply for expedited reinstatement the same month you stop working.
 But there is a five year limit on you ability to file for expedited reinstatement.